cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-validation/_index.md

 ## Options

-If minimizing downtime is more important to you, check out our [pre-validation methods](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-validation/pre-validation/).
+If minimizing downtime is more important to you, refer to our [pre-validation methods](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-validation/pre-validation/).

 If ease of use for your customers is more important, review our [real-time validation methods](/cloudflare-for-platforms/cloudflare-for-saas/domain-support/hostname-validation/realtime-validation/).